akashsingh3414/Financial-Portfolio-Optimization/README.md

 ## Features

-1. **Knapsack and Greedy Algorithm (High Return-to-Cost Ratio)**:
+1. **Knapsack with Greedy Approach (High Return-to-Cost Ratio)**:
    - Uses the knapsack algorithm to select an optimized set of investments based on the highest return-to-cost ratio.
-   - The greedy algorithm also runs to offer a comparative set.
+   - The greedy approch also runs to offer a comparative set.
    - Both algorithms respect the input constraints of budget and risk type.

 2. **Dynamic Programming for Maximum Return**: